-The Beef Chiefs Beef Jerky & Beer Pairing Guide for the ultimate CHEW & BREW Experience!
+Beef Jerky & Beer Pairing Guide

 It's Friday arvo and its been a LONG week, you've worked overtime, the kids wont stop hangin' off ya like monkeys but all is fine in the world because you can FINALLY sit back on the couch with a BEER in one hand and some quality BEEF JERKY in the other and have a bloody good time! 🍺

 "What types of beers go with what types of jerky?"

 The Beef Chief has done you solid and completed all the ground work for ya!

 We organised a group of both Beer and Beef Jerky enthusiasts, from all walks of life, to sit down at The Local Brew House in South East Melbourne and test a wide range of brews side by side with our wide range of chews and let us know their thoughts!

 Each of our Beef Jerky flavours was tried with each type of Beer then rated on out of 5 with each person commenting on their experience.
 Sounds like a rippa of a night doesn't it?! 😎